The Healing

 A great deal of the population drives almost every single day.
 With four million miles of public roads across the lower 48 states, there’s a lot of asphalt to cover.
 Unfortunately, these miles and miles of roads lend themselves to car accidents

-If you’ve been in a car accident, Dr. Pallavi Cherukupally of Regenerative Sports, Spine and Spa urges you to see a doctor as soon as you can — even if the crash was minor and you don’t feel any pain.
+If you’ve been in a car accident, Dr. Manuel of Regenerative Sports, Spine and Spa urges you to see a doctor as soon as you can — even if the crash was minor and you don’t feel any pain.

 This is because many car accident injuries can take 24 to 48 hours to really set in and start showing symptoms.
 But once they do show symptoms, you’ll be glad you’re already in a doctor’s care.